18 Hooper Street

 Minnie later married a publican, Richard Quittenton.
 They ran a pub together in Deptford, London, and had several children.

-Arthur Muncey came from a very large family in Haslingfield, and his father was a shepherd.
+Arthur Muncey (or Munsey) came from a very large family in Haslingfield, and his father was a shepherd.
 In the 1880s and 1890s two of his elder brothers had worked as fossil or coprolite diggers.

 By 1911, now with four sons, the Muncey family had moved around the corner to 53 Ainsworth Street.